Bl4ckh34d/AIssistant/README.md

 - https://pytorch.org/get-started/locally/ is where you can find the current version of pytorch

 Conda:
 - https://docs.conda.io/projects/miniconda/en/latest/ is where you can find the current version of conda.
 THIS IS REQUIRED for the following install script.
-Paths also need to adapted for your environment:
+Paths also need to be adapted for your environment:

 ```shell
 install_path="D:\AI\env"